 As Gil of Being Jewish notes, "In fact, my holiday Chanukah, celebrates that the Jews did not assimilate and adopt the majority religion that surrounded them.
 A Chanukah bush is exactly the kind of thing the Maccabees fought against in order to preserve Judaism and therefore is especially inappropriate in my view."

 "I personally think the idea of a Hanukkah Bush is clever.
 I grew up in a very Jewish suburb of Cleveland, OH and have always been jealous of families with Christmas trees in their homes.
 There's something comforting about a beautiful lit up tree on a cold winter day.
 A menorah just doesn't quite do it.
 When I was younger, I begged my parents to put up a "Hanukkah Bush" but they refused because they thought it was "too Christmasy" and took away from the Hanukkah traditions.

 Now that I'm in college and live in an apartment away from my parents, I have fully implemented a "Hanukkah Bush".
 I'm making up for what I thought I was deprived of in my childhood.
 I don't see anything wrong with intertwining the two holidays together.
 In fact, I think it's a positive thing because it makes people of all religions feel welcome in a home or public facility." -Anna M.

-"There are some folks who think that Hannukah is the way Jews celebrate the birth of Jesus.
-The blurring of identities exemplified by a "Hannukah bush" adds to this misconception.
+"There are some folks who think that Chanukah is the way Jews celebrate the birth of Jesus.
+The blurring of identities exemplified by a "Chanukah bush" adds to this misconception.
 This inevitably leads to an insensitivity toward Jews that, frankly, annoys me.
 In fact, this insensitivity extends to other non-Christians -- Muslims, Hindus, Bhuddists--who are becoming much more prevalent in America.
 This has always been a country that is supposed to respect diversity.
 Let's meet the challenge.
 Personally, I'll stick with candles and potato latkes." -Ann M.

-"My ex-wife and 12-year-old daughter decorated a "Hannukah Tree" over the weekend.
+"My ex-wife and 12-year-old daughter decorated a "Chanukah Tree" over the weekend.
 We are a Jewish family, with no non-Jewish blood, though we'd hardly be considered very religious.
-Anyway, when I stopped over the other day, I saw what amounted to an artifical Christmas tree with a white "snow" texture on the branches, heavily decked out in blue and silver decorations.
+Anyway, when I stopped over the other day, I saw what amounted to an artificial Christmas tree with a white "snow" texture on the branches, heavily decked out in blue and silver decorations.
 There was even a tree topper, though it wasn't an angel or anything religious.
-While they did a great job deocrating it, I wasn't fooled...this was still a Christmas tree!
+While they did a great job decorating it, I wasn't fooled...this was still a Christmas tree!